Luos-io/Documentation/src/pages/luos-technology/services/profile.md

 The returned `service_t*` is a service structure pointer that will be useful to make your service act in the network.

 - **callback** is a pointer to the same callback function described in [the service management section](./service_api.html#how-to-create-and-initialize-a-service).
-The main difference between profile services and custom services is that you don't need to manage any message in this callback because the profile handles it for you.
+The main difference between profile services and custom services is that you don't need to manage any message in this callback, because the profile handles it for you.
  You can use this callback to make your code react to an event or manage custom messages on top of the profile.
 - **profile_servo_motor** is the profile structure pointer you just created with a type depending on the profile you are using.
 - **alias** is the alias by default for your new service, e.g. `Myprofile02`.
 This alias is the one your service will use if no other alias is set by the user of the functionalities hosted in your service.
 Aliases have a maximum size of 16 characters.